madpsy/xpa125b_controller/README.md

 + `mqttuser` = <username>  (MQTT username)
 + `mqttpass` = <password>  (MQTT password)

+# Hybrid Mode

+There is an option to always use the PTT detection pin `D3` even when the current mode supports PTT directly.
+A typical example is when in `rigctl` mode usually PTT state is determined by requesting it directly from rigctld in a polling fasion.
+However, if your radio has a PTT output (which goes to ground when it is TX'ing) you can wire this up to the controller and use it to detect PTT.

+There are two main advantages to this method:

+1. Reliability - you could argue this analog approach is more reliable than requesting state via a communications protocol
+2. Latency - because this method uses an interrupt in the controller it will always be quicker to react

+To enable this mode simply set the following in the controller configuration:

+1. `hybrid` to `true`

+Now, reguardless of mode, PTT will be handled by waiting for the state of `D3` to change.

 # Rigctl

 To make rigctl default on boot first ensure WiFi credentials are filled in and also set: